 Denzil Wraight - Italian Keyboard Instruments |

 Bird quill is unquestionably the authentic material for plucking harpsichord strings.
-The sound is marginally different compared to Delrin, apparently emphasising the fundamental; the differences will be more easily noticed on the front 8' or 4' register, especially of an iron-strung register.
+The sound is marginally different compared to Delrin, apparently emphasising the fundamental; the differences will be more easily noticed on the front 8' or 4' register, especially of an iron-strung instrument.
 Furthermore the touch of quill is noticeably better than Delrin, with more sense of contact with the string and control of the plectrum until the moment of plucking, although this aspect is seldom mentioned.

 However, quill has the reputation of being sensitive to changes of temperature and humidity.
-This problem is mainly due to the choice of quill material.
+This problem appears to be mainly due to the choice of quill material.
 I have found swan feathers to yield durable quills, just as Martin Skowroneck has already reported, and senstivity to humidity and temperature has not been a problem.